 - Special Procedures

-In 2013, McLeod became the first hospital in the state to install:
+McLeod was the first hospital in the state to install:

 - The 320-slice Aquilion ONE CT scanner